Sum of Squares Submodularity: Preliminaries

 The cut function is a submodular function (see Section \ref{subsec:set.funcs.extensions}).
 The functions for which the inequalities in the definitions hold with equality are \emph{modular functions}.
 Obviously, any modular function is submodular, and it can be shown that any modular function is of the form $\sum_{i \in \Omega} c_i$, for $\{c_i\}_{i \in \Omega} \in \mathbb{R}$.

 Of all the definitions given above, $(i)$ is typically used as the ``canonical'' definition, despite $(ii)$ being the definition that encodes the diminishing returns property, as discussed in the introduction.
 Definition $(iii)$ is widely known as well.
-Definitions $(iv)$-$(vii)$ appear considerably less in the literature, though we shall see that $(v)$ is convenient for one of the applications we consider.
+Definitions $(v)$ and $(vi)$ often appear in proofs in the submodularity literature (e.g., in the correlation gap literature \citep{rubinstein2017combinatorial}; see also the discussion after Proposition 2.6 in \citep{bach2013learning} and Section~\ref{subsec:approx.submod}) while definitions $(iv)$ and $(vii)$ are much less used.